-The fifth conference on econometric models of climate change will take place at the University of Victoria (Victoria, BC, Canada) on 27-28 August 2020.
+The fifth conference on econometric models of climate change will take place at the University of Victoria (Victoria, BC, Canada) in 2021.

-The Department of Economics of the University of Victoria, together with CREATES at Aarhus University, the Department of Economics and Finance (DEF) at the University of Rome-Tor Vergata, and Climate Econometrics at the University of Oxford, are hosting the 5th Conference on “Econometric Models of Climate Change” at the University of Victoria (Victoria, BC, Canada) on 27-28 August 2020.
+The Department of Economics of the University of Victoria, together with CREATES at Aarhus University, the Department of Economics and Finance (DEF) at the University of Rome-Tor Vergata, and Climate Econometrics at the University of Oxford, are hosting the 5th Conference on “Econometric Models of Climate Change” at the University of Victoria (Victoria, BC, Canada) in 2021.

 The Conference on Econometric Models of Climate Change has been taking place annually since 2016 and aims to promote an interdisciplinary approach to the detection and attribution of climate change, econometric estimates of socio-economic and financial climate impacts, as well as policy evaluation (for past programmes see here).